 So, I’m always hesitant to pay too much for food for them at restaurants.

-But, my son ate a lot more food than I expected both at the buffet and the food brought to the table.
+But, my kids ate a lot more food than I expected both at the buffet and the food brought to the table.
+The sumptuous three-course breakfast at this Napa Rose princess breakfast is outstanding!

 DISNEYLAND PRINCESS BREAKFAST FIRST COURSE